4. Chihn/s (Marks)

 Another way is to remove 'Akār' (if any) from the consonant.
 Like 'मुन्ना', 'स्व'.

 Yet another way is to form a conjunct.
 Like 'मुन्ना', गुड्डा.

 Generally scholars used to create lot of conjunct forms instead of adding halant.
 But now-a-days different fonts control formation of conjunct differently.
 Our font 'Akhil HE' forms most of the frequently used conjuncts.
 There are some conjuncts which were used often but their use is decreasing in modern Hinđī.
 These forms (below base once) makes it difficult to render ĐevaNāgarī text properly at small point sizes.

-These sections will be translated from the original document written in Hinđī.
+Remaining part of this section (4) and following sections (5 to 8) will be translated from the original document written in Hinđī.

-You may find some related information in a page about transliteration from ĐevaNāgarī to Latin.
+You will find some related information (about remaining part of this document) in our pages about transliteration from ĐevaNāgarī to Latin.

 '।' is a simple vertical stroke can be easily misunderstood as 'Letter I'. '।' is called 'Purṇa Virām' (पूर्ण विराम) or 'dandā' (डन्डा). and is used as full stop.
 It is the only punctuation mark in ĐevaNāgarī that is not derived from English or other European languages.

 Total Pageviews: Updated: Nov 19